ga4gh/vrs/docs/source/terms_and_model.rst

   When more than one Genotype Member would have the same `variation` value (e.g. in the case of a homozygous variant), this would be represented as a Genotype Value with a corresponding `count` (i.e. for a diploid homozygous variant, `GenotypeMember.count = 2`).
 * The rationale for permitting Genotypes with Haplotypes defined on different reference sequences is to enable the accurate representation of segments of DNA with the most appropriate population-specific reference sequence.
+* Deletion of sequence at locus would be represented by the presence of Alleles of deleted sequence, not absence of Alleles; therefore Genotypes MAY NOT have count < 1.

 **Sources**